wp-plugins/nmedia-mailchimp-widget/readme.txt

 = 3.2.3 =
 * Subscriber can now choose among Interest/Groups
 * Errors are now meaningful (No more FNMAE, LNAME)
+* Fixed some CSS issue with UL/LIs
 * Tightly scripted as per standards on WP
+* Pre-append text/html before form in widget

 == Upgrade Notice ==